LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 Under "Fey" is a sample asset which uses sub-selection.
 When you drop this asset to the board you will have a sub-choice of two variations which, in this case, change the colour/texture of the clothing that the fey is wearing.

+Under "Weapons" (of the Creature category) you will find two weapons (a club and a morningstar).
+Each has a right hand and left hand version.
+These are aura weapons which can be added to minis by spawning then while holding ALT.

 ### Keyboard Hotkeys